crispab/crisp-dna/_docs/index.md

 Although these are core to our model, they are mostly just consequences of the principles above:

--   [Board of directors](board.html) - Australian law requires that we have a Board of Directors; her's how it works.
+-   [Board of directors](board-of-directors.html) - Australian law requires that we have a Board of Directors; her's how it works.
 -   [Bun protocol](bun-protocol.html) - how handle client enquiries and route to the right Member.
--   [Communication](communication.html) - how we collaborate, sync, and improve.
+-   [Communication](communication-meetings-tools.html) - how we collaborate, sync, and improve.
 -   [Dashboard](dashboard.html) - how we see the big picture.
 -   [Economic model](economic-model.html) - how  money flows through the system.
 -   [Happiness index](happiness-index.html) - how we know if we are succeeding.
 -   [How we make decisions](decisions.html) - how  decisions get made when there is no manager.
--   [Office team](office-team.html) - how we handle admin and day-to-day operations.
 -   [Our business](our-business.html) - what type of work we do.
 -   [Ownership model](ownership-model.html) - how  people become owners, and what ownership actually means.
 -   [Recruiting](recruiting.html) - how new people get in.